 One of the main issues in economics is the extent to which the government should intervene in the economy.
 Free market economists argue that government intervention should be strictly limited as government intervention tends to cause an inefficient allocation of resources.
 However, others argue there is a strong case for government intervention in different fields, such as externalities, public goods and monopoly power.

-Summary of whether should the government intervene in the economy.
+This is a summary of whether should the government intervene in the economy.

-Arguments for Government Intervention
+Arguments for government intervention

-- Greater Equality – redistribute income and wealth to improve equality of opportunity and equality of outcome
+- Greater equality – redistribute income and wealth to improve equality of opportunity and equality of outcome.

 - Macroeconomic intervention. – intervention to overcome prolonged recessions and reduce unemployment.

-- Personal Freedom.
+- Personal freedom.
 Government intervention is taking away individuals decision on how to spend and act.
-Economic intervention, takes some personal freedom away.
+Economic intervention takes some personal freedom away.

-Arguments for Government Intervention to improve equality
+Arguments for government intervention to improve equality